Generic Stability and Modes of Convergence: Measures and random types

-We are now ready to give the main result/observation of this subsection. \begin{Theorem} Let $T$ be a (countable) classical theory, $M$ a small model of $T$, and $\mu(x)$ a global $M$-invariant measure.
+The observation below is nothing more than translating random-types to Keisler measures, which, considering the previous discussions, is enlightening and can lead to further results.
+(Cf. Remarks~\ref{weak reverse} and \ref{warning}.) \begin{Proposition} Let $T$ be a (countable) classical theory, $M$ a small model of $T$, and $\mu(x)$ a global $M$-invariant measure.
 Let ${\cal A}$ be an atomless measure algebra such that $[0,1]\preceq{\cal A}$.
-The following are equivalent:
+Then (i)~$\Rightarrow$~(ii):